MohammadAsad-Weber/node-ts-setup/README.md

 3. **Begin Development**

    _Use the `./src` directory as your primary workspace.
-Create your entry point as `src/index.ts`, and structure supporting modules, services, and utilities within subdirectories as needed._
+Use `src/index.ts` as entry point of your application, and structure supporting modules, services, and utilities within subdirectories as needed._

 4. **Run the Application**